rkontham24/MyStyle/README.md

 ## Ideation

 MyStyle was conceptualized to elimenate the time deciding your outfit before going to work/school while also reccomending new ways to style the clothing you already have.
 This project is **still under development**.
 Click [here](https://drive.google.com/file/d/1n5ckOEFGoMeJJsNdEuAObo_koTsFnBfK/view?usp=sharing) to view initial sketches.
+Click [here](https://mystyle-training-logs.notion.site/Training-Log-f7394a21bfc74ffbadb6ce7dafc73e6e) to view the ongoing training log for the model.

 ## Tech Stack